NadimBLT/SBGM/README.md

 ### Function_Guo
 #### Arguments
-* **data** : a matrix whose last column corresponds to a categorical variable that defines the strata.
+* **data** : input matrix, of dimension n x (p + 1). n is the number of observations and (p + 1) n is the number of variables, where the first p columns correspond to the p binary variables and the last column corresponds to a categorical variable defining the strata.

 #### Value
 * **BIC** :  graphical models returned by BIC criterion.